rizqinuralf/ifortepay-cypress/README.md

 # Cypress Automation Test for Ifortepay Assessment

-This project contains automated tests for the Ifortepay assessment using Cypress.
+This project contains automated tests for the Ifortepay assessment, specifically testing the website https://automationexercise.com/ using Cypress.

+This project uses the `faker` library to generate random data for the tests.

 ## Installation